Joshabracks/platform-science-code-challenge/README.md

  - Repeat the process from step 1 until there are no more possible pairs

 ### Requirements
-- **node version 20 or higher** is reccommended to make use of all available features.
+- **node version 20 or higher** is reccomended to make use of all available features.
 (Specifically environment changes via the .env file)
 - **node version 18** or higher can be used with most features

 ### Installation